iPhone 6 watch. iPhone watch

 Vachen

 Won Rii raised funds for the production of Vachen on Kickstarter.
-The accessory is available for pre-order starting at $169 depending on product design.
+The accessory is available for pre-order starting at $169 depending on the product design.

-Sony smart watch 2
+Sony Smartwatch 2

-Like Pebble and other smart watches, the device works exclusively in conjunction with a smartphone, according to Bluetooth technology.
+Like Pebble and other smartwatches, the device works exclusively in conjunction with a smartphone, according to Bluetooth technology.
 The number of applications for it, in addition to the proprietary program, has long exceeded two hundred.

 LG GD-910